Fishy49/auri/README.md

 ## Philosophy

 Like Auri herself, this app believes in simplicity and finding the right place for things.
-Each day has its own nature - some are for mending, some for making, some for exploring.
-By naming our days, we honor their unique character.
+Each day has its own nature and putting a name to it can help you navigate the ups and downs.

-"Everything has a place where it belongs."
+"Nothing is anything it shouldn’t be.""